garden-io/garden/README.md

-Head over to the [Basics](https://docs.garden.io/basics) section in our documentation for details on how to set up and use Garden, or look through our [Simple Project](https://docs.garden.io/examples/simple-project) guide to get a quick sense of how it works.
+Head over to the [Basics](https://docs.garden.io/basics) section in our documentation for details on how to set up and use Garden, or look through our [Simple Project](https://docs.garden.io/examples/simple-project) guide for a brief introduction to how it works.

 ## Documentation

-You can find the full Garden documentation at [https://docs.garden.io](https://docs.garden.io/).
+You can find Garden's full documentation at [https://docs.garden.io](https://docs.garden.io/).

 Overview:

-- [Basics](https://docs.garden.io/basics), for installation instructions, our quick start guide, and an overview of the main concepts around Garden.
+- [Basics](https://docs.garden.io/basics)—installation instructions, our quick start guide, and an overview of the main concepts around Garden.
-- [Using Garden](https://docs.garden.io/using-garden), for features and usage, Garden configuration files, usage with remote clusters, and setting up hot reload.
+- [Using Garden](https://docs.garden.io/using-garden)—features and usage, Garden configuration files, usage with remote clusters, and setting up hot reload.
-- [Example Projects](https://docs.garden.io/examples) contains guides based on some of the [examples](https://github.com/garden-io/garden/tree/v0.9.6/examples).
+- [Example Projects](https://docs.garden.io/examples)—guides based on some of the [examples](https://github.com/garden-io/garden/tree/v0.9.6/examples).
-- [Reference](https://docs.garden.io/reference), for the glossary, commands reference, configuration files reference, and template strings reference.
+- [Reference](https://docs.garden.io/reference)—glossary, commands reference, configuration files reference, and template strings reference.
 - [FAQs](https://docs.garden.io/faqs).

 ## Examples

-There are examples of how to use Garden in a myriad of different ways in the [examples](https://github.com/garden-io/garden/tree/v0.9.3/examples) folder of our repository.
+The [examples](https://github.com/garden-io/garden/tree/v0.9.3/examples) folder of our repository shows a myriad of different ways to use Garden.

 For written guides based on some of these examples, check out the [examples section](https://docs.garden.io/examples) of our documentation.

-Here are some simple examples of how Garden configuration files look:
+Here are a few simple examples of Garden configuration files:

 ```yaml
 kind: Module